 Add back the net result from IT-20 Schedule PIC Part 3(b).
 A corporation subject to the AGI tax must add to its taxable income any intangible expenses.
 It must also add any directly related intangible interest expenses paid, accrued, or incurred with one or more members of the same affiliated group or foreign corporation.
-A corporation answering yes to question U on the front of the return must complete IT-20 Schedule PIC (Disclosure of Intangible Expense and Directly Related Intangible Interest Expense) on page 4 of the return.
+A corporation answering yes to question U on the front of the return must complete IT-20 Schedule PIC on page 4 of the return.

 The form and instructions are prescribed according to Emergency Rule LSA Document 2006 0726-IR-045060244ERA.
-IT-20 Schedule PIC and the instructions for how to complete it can be found in the section "Specific Instructions for Completing IT-20 Schedule PIC" on page 36 of this booklet.
+IT-20 Schedule PIC and the instructions for how to complete it can be found in the section "Specific Instructions for Completing IT-20 Schedule PIC" on page 38 of this booklet.